Culture-Driven Career Design

 I take a culture-driven approach to career development.
 As a career advisor, I want to do more than help students with a job application.
 I want to help them become part of a professional community and get a long-term vision for their future.

-At Georgia Tech, I manage the Career Design Studio, the in-house career services office of the School of Modern Languages, which offers coaching appointments and materials review for graduate students in the MS-GMC and MS-ALIS, as well as Modern Languages majors in any language.
+At Georgia Tech, I managed the Career Design Studio, the in-house career services office of the School of Modern Languages, which offers coaching appointments and materials review for graduate students in the MS-GMC and MS-ALIS, as well as Modern Languages majors in any language.

-I also teach several career courses that use culture-driven approaches, including Building Community: Culture, Identity, Diversity, & Inclusion, a course on communication and culture change management designed for graduate research assistants in marketing and student engagement roles.
+I also taught several career courses that use culture-driven approaches, including Building Community: Culture, Identity, Diversity, & Inclusion, a course on communication and culture change management designed for graduate research assistants in marketing and student engagement roles.

 My amazing team of graduate assistants in the Modern Languages Master's Program, conducting recruitment to help new applicants "design their dream career."

-Courses at Georgia Institute of Technology:
+Career Courses at Georgia Institute of Technology:

 Career Design for Global Citizenship

 - Career Portfolio, M.S. in Global Media and Cultures

 - Professional Portfolio, M.S. in Applied Language and Intercultural Studies

 - Global Career Lab auf Deutsch (Taught in German)